-St. Anthony was born in Lisbon, Portugal in 1195 and became known as Saint Anthony ‘of Padua’ because he founded a convent near the Italian city where he spent the last years of his life.
-He died near Padua, Italy in 1231 when he was just 36 years old.
-He was the foremost preacher in his day and also taught theology.
+Saint Anthony was born in Lisbon, Portugal, in 1195 and became known as Saint Anthony “of Padua” because he founded a convent near that Italian city where he spent the last years of his life.
+He died near Padua in 1231 when he was just thirty-six years old.

-At 15 years of age Saint Anthony relinquished a life of nobility, wealth, and honor, and chose instead to live a life in service to God among the Augustinians.
-Many years later St. Anthony witnessed the dead bodies of martyred Franciscan friars passing through the town where he was stationed.
-Filled with renewed zeal to follow Christ even more completely after the example of these martyrs, St. Anthony joined the Franciscan order and traveled to Morocco to preach to the Moors.
+Filled with zeal to follow Christ even more completely after the example of these holy martyrs, Saint Anthony entered the Franciscan order so that he could travel to Morocco and preach to the Moors.
 However, ill health prevented him from this task and he was forced to return to Italy.
-There he lived a largely quiet and secluded life, spending his time in prayer, study, and priestly duties.
-However, no one had any idea of St. Anthony’s studies or of his giftedness as a preacher and teacher of theology.
+There he lived a quiet and secluded life, spending his time in prayer, study, and priestly duties.
+At this time, no one had any idea of his giftedness as a preacher and teacher of theology.

-It wasn’t until a turn of events left an ordination service without a prepared homily that St. Anthony’s talents as a preacher emerged.
-With no one prepared to speak, Saint Anthony was pressed by the other friars in attendance (both Franciscans and Dominicans) to take on the impromptu task.
-After initially hesitating, St. Anthony was encouraged by the others to speak whatever the spirit of God gave him to say.
+It wasn’t until a turn of events left an ordination service without a prepared homily that St. Anthony’s talents as a preacher came to light.
+With no one prepared to speak, he was pressed by the other friars in attendance (both Franciscans and Dominicans) to take on the impromptu task.
+He hesitated, but was encouraged by the others to speak “whatever the spirit of God gave him to say.”

-In saint statues and prayer cards Saint Anthony is often depicted holding a book to emphasize his great learning, or a lily to emphasize his purity, as well as the infant Jesus.
-Unfortunately, St. Anthony is never depicted holding a hammer to emphasize his oratory skill against the heretics!
+In saint statues and prayer cards St. Anthony is often depicted holding a book to emphasize his great learning, or a lily to emphasize his purity, as well as the Infant Jesus.
+(Unfortunately, he is rarely depicted holding a hammer to emphasize his oratory skill against the heretics!)

-St. Anthony reminds us that life is very short, and the eternal rewards of living a life completely committed to Jesus are very great.
-A quote from one of St. Anthony of Padua’s sermons serves as a mini autobiography of the life of this great saint:
+Saint Anthony reminds us that life is very short, and the eternal rewards of living a life completely committed to Jesus are very great.
+A quote from one of his sermons serves as a mini autobiography of this great saint: